Polynomials and asymptotic constants in a resurgent problem from 't Hooft: Asymptotic constants

-The correction to the sinusoid in~(\ref{Pkasy}) is suppressed by a factor $\exp(-Dk)$, with $D=\log(2\pi R^2)>0.523$, while $C$ determines the rate at which the phase of $P_k(x)$ increases with $k$.
-The frequency of the sinusoid in the accurate formula for $P_k(x)$ at large $k$ is half the frequency of the rough approximation of $\Delta_k(x)$ in~(\ref{Dkasy}).
+The correction to the sinusoid in \eqref{Pkasy} is suppressed by a factor $k^{-1/2}\exp(-Dk)$, with $D=\log(2\pi R^2)>0.523$, while $C$ determines the rate at which the phase of $P_k(x)$ increases with $k$.
+The frequency of the sinusoid in the accurate formula for $P_k(x)$ at large $k$ is half the frequency of the rough approximation of $\Delta_k(x)$ in \eqref{Dkasy}.

 Remarkably, one does not need to evaluate more Hurwitz zeta values to improve the estimates for $C$ and $R$, since the derivatives $P_k^\prime(0)$ and $P_k^{\prime\prime}(0)$ suffice for this purpose.
-These are determined by $\Delta_k(z)=P_k(x+1)-P_k(x)$, using rational linear algebra.
-Performing this algebraic task up to $k=450$, I obtained 100 good digits of
+These are determined by $\Delta_k(x)=P_k(x+1)-P_k(x)$, using rational linear algebra.
+Performing this algebraic task up to $k=450$, the first author obtained 100 good digits of $C$ and $R$.
+Then the second author identified these constants as follows.